 You’ll need a backpack that is lightweight but durable at the same time!
 The 40L Osprey backpack is the ideal choice!

 A 40L backpack is more than enough for travelling around the Philippines.
 You can fit a lot of items in, and you won’t be carrying around too much dead weight!

 A benefit of this backpack is that it is front-loading.
 Unlike most backpacks, which are top-loading, with this Osprey bag, you can open it up and take what you want with the minimum of fuss!

 Scrubba Portable Laundry System

-If you want to wash your clothes you’ll have to go to a laundry service, who can overcharge you.
-The need is eliminated with the Scrubba system.
+If you want to wash your clothes you’ll have to go to a laundry service, which can often overcharge you.
+This need is eliminated with the Scrubba system.

 You simply fill the bag with water, add detergent, place your clothes in and rub for a few minutes to clean your clothes!

 It takes up minimal space in your bag and saves you a lot of hassle in the long run.

 I wouldn’t travel to the Philippines without the Scrubba Laundry System!